CTPUG/wafer/docs/kvpairs.rst

     And I've `started a discussion upstream about this
     <https://groups.google.com/forum/#!topic/django-developers/jx-14OddSqA>`__.

-Why are you exposing the referenced instance's primary key, rather than the object?

-    First of all, the module-level accessor functions hide all that from you.
-    But the answer to the question is: because I could not find a reliable way to hook into Django model and/or field code to ensure that the conversion from instance to ID and vice versa could be consistently handled.

 Can I create ``Key`` instances for models with a non-integer primary key?

     No.